cednore/trilium/README.md

 1. [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) `>= 1.2`
 2. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (with credentials
    configured)
-3. S3 backend (a S3 bucket for state and a DynamoDB table for lock)
+3. S3 backend (a S3 bucket a DynamoDB table)
 4. A personal domain, Route 53 hosted zone, and an ACM certificate. (preferably for the apex domain, which is subject to all subdomains as well)
 5. SSH keypair, for connecting app instance